asperand-creations/Cloud-Toilet.github.io/README.md

 # Cloud_Toilet
-A Firebase based Web Page for List of Toilet in Chennai.
+A sample Firebase based Web Page for List of Toilet.